 A Factoid is a brief piece of information that appears to be true, but isn’t necessarily factual or verified, yet is typically repeated as fact anyway.

-A factoid can be a simple saying like “starve a fever feed a cold“, or it can be a sensational headline like “Marilyn has affair with President” (how Norman Mailer used it when he coined the term), or it can be the thesis of a book like “all action is human action“, or it can be a “fun little true did-ya-know factlet” like “a banana is a berry“.
+A factoid can be a simple saying like “starve a fever feed a cold,” or it can be a sensational headline like “Marilyn has affair with President” (how Norman Mailer used it when he coined the term), or it can be the thesis of a book like “all action is human action” (a single propositional theory that speaks to many propositions), or it can be a “fun little true did-ya-know factlet” like “a banana is a berry,” or it can be a flat out myth presented as fact (by the witting or unwitting) like, “you can turn coal into a diamond at home by heating up coal and putting it in peanut butter.”

-These are the brief bits of information we hear on the news or see on the cover of the rag at the checkout counter at the grocery story and then repeat.
+These are the brief bits of information we hear on the news or see on the cover of the rag at the checkout counter at the grocery story and then repeat in some butchered state.
 They are bits of information, unverified, often meant to convey exciting gists rather than pure information.
+What a fact is to science, a factoid is to advertising and water-cooler talk.

-If it sounds true, but isn’t confirmed as true, it is a factoid…. and technically, that factoid about factoids is a factoid.
+If it sounds true, but can’t be confirmed as true as presented, it is a factoid…. and technically, what I just said is a factoid about factoids.

 Thus, a factoid can be BS, or not.
 It can be a truth, half-truth, or lie.
 It can be a common belief, an urban legend, a statistic, a quote, a well intentioned misquote, a manipulative talking point, or any other tidbit of information.
 If there is no verification for the claim, then the statement is a factoid, regardless of if it is true or not.